How to Become a Scrum Master

-A scrum master is one of the primary roles on an Agile project using the scrum framework.
-This person is the key facilitator on the project, responsible for arranging the daily meetings, improving team interactions, and helping to maximize productivity by removing roadblocks and supporting the team.
-Here’s an overview of how to become a scrum master in seven simple steps:
+A Scrum master is one of the primary roles on an Agile project using the Scrum framework.
+This person is the key facilitator, responsible for arranging the daily meetings, improving team interactions, and maximizing productivity by removing roadblocks.
+Here’s an overview of how to become a Scrum master in seven simple steps.

 Step 1: Learn the basics of Scrum

-Before you can become a scrum master, it’s important to familiarize yourself with both the values and principles of Agile and the general scrum framework.
-Along with the resources on our website, you can check out the Agile Manifesto, and this eLearning Series by ScrumAlliance to become more familiar with the basic concepts, practices, and beliefs.
+Before you can become a Scrum master, it’s crucial to familiarize yourself with both the values and principles of Agile and the general Scrum framework.
+Along with our resources, you can check out the Agile Manifesto and this eLearning Series by ScrumAlliance to become more familiar with Scrum’s basic concepts, practices, and beliefs.

 Step 2: Choose your Scrum certification

-One of the best ways to become a scrum master is through a recognized certification program.
-This type of program will ensure you’re familiar with Agile, Scrum, and the roles and requirements of a scrum master.
-Plus, obtaining your certification will allow you to demonstrate your knowledge of the field and can help open up new opportunities.
+The best way to become a Scrum master is through a recognized certification program, which will familiarize you with Agile, Scrum, and the roles and requirements of a Scrum master.
+Obtaining your certification will allow you to demonstrate your knowledge of the field and help open up new opportunities.

 Step 3: Attend a Scrum course

 Once you’ve chosen your certification path, it’s time to enroll in an officially recognized Scrum course.
-Each certification option has its own requirements, so make sure you partake in a course that will be recognized before investing in it.
-For instance, Scrum.org requires you to take its Professional Scrum Master course in order to sit for the PSM I exam.
+Each certification option has unique specifications –— for example, Scrum.org requires you to take its Professional Scrum Master course to sit for the PSM I exam.

 Step 4: Register for your exam

-No matter how soon after the course you enroll for the exam, it’s important to continue going over your notes and studying leading up to exam day.
-Reading through additional scrum resource material or watching scrum webinars can help you ensure you’re fully prepared to pass your exam.
+It’s important to continue studying in the days leading up to your exam.
+Reading through additional Scrum resources or watching Scrum webinars can help you ensure you’re fully prepared to pass the test.

-The exam typically focuses on key Scrum principles and practices, including project management, team building, sprints, release planning, progress reporting, and scalability.
+The exam typically focuses on the main Scrum principles and practices, including project management, team building, sprints, release planning, progress reporting, and scalability.
 However, some exams may also contain questions about the philosophy, history, and evolution of the Scrum framework.

 Step 6: Take and pass the exam

 The actual exam will vary slightly, depending on your certification program.
-In general, it will be a multiple-choice exam with a pass mark between 60–85%.
+In general, it will be a multiple-choice test with a pass mark between 60–85%.
 The exam is usually about an hour long, and you should know whether or not you passed within minutes of completing it.
-Once you pass, you should receive a PDF copy of your scrum master certification by email.
-Now you are officially a scrum master.
+Once you pass, you’ll receive a PDF copy of your Scrum master certification by email and officially become a Scrum master.

-Scrum master certifications typically expire every two years.
-Therefore, in order to remain a recognized scrum master, you’ll need to renew your certificate at the end of every two-year period.
-There will be a fee to renew your certificate.
+Scrum master certifications typically expire every two years, so to remain a recognized Scrum master, you’ll need to pay a fee to renew your certificate.

-Depending on which organization your certificate is obtained, this process may require you to provide proof of “continuing education hours.”
-In other words, the program host wants to see that you’ve been dedicating time to learning more about Scrum and staying up to date with any important changes.
+Depending on the organization, this process may require proof of “continuing education hours.”
+The program host wants to see that you’ve been dedicating time to learning more about Scrum and staying up to date with any significant changes.